mbarley333/blackjack/README.md

 Built with Aloha in Hawaii 🌊

-Thank you to @bitfield for his all of his mentoring on my Go journey!
+Thank you to @bitfield for all of his mentoring on my Go journey!

 # Installation